pycontrails.core.met

 • time (datetime, optional) – Time slice to create polygons.
 If the “time” coordinate is length 1, then the single time slice will be selected automatically.

 • fill_value (float, optional) – Value used for filling missing data and for padding the underlying data array.
-Expected to be less than the iso_value parameter.
-By default, 0.0.
+Set to np.nan by default, which ensures that regions with missing data are never included in polygons.

 • iso_value (float, optional) – Value in field to create iso-surface.
 Defaults to the average of the min and max value of the array.
 (This is the same convention as used by skimage.)